724 Squadron RAN

-724 Squadron was a Royal Navy Fleet Air Arm and Royal Australian Navy Fleet Air Arm flying squadron.
-The squadron was formed for the first time in 1945 and was last disbanded in 1984.
+724 Squadron was a Royal Australian Navy (RAN) Fleet Air Arm (formerly Australian Navy Aviation Group) naval air squadron.
+The squadron was formed for the first time in the RAN in 1955 and was last disbanded in 1984.

 History

 724 Squadron was first formed on 10 April 1945 as a Royal Navy naval air communications unit.
 The squadron made daily flights between Sydney and Melbourne until 31 May 1946 when it was disbanded.

 724 Squadron was recommissioned as an Australian unit on 1 June 1955 at the Royal Australian Navy's (RAN) main air station HMAS Albatross.
 The squadron's role was to carry out fixed-wing conversion training and it was initially equipped with Wirraway, Hawker Sea Fury and Fairey Firefly propeller-driven aircraft and de Havilland Vampire jets.